cython/cython/docs/tutorial.rst

     $ python setup.py build_ext --inplace

-Which will leave a file in your local directory called `helloworld.so` in unix or `helloworld.dll` in Windows.
-Now to use this file start the python interpreter and simply import it as if it was a regular python module::
+Which will leave a file in your local directory called :file:`helloworld.so` in unix or :file:`helloworld.dll` in Windows.
+Now to use this file: start the python interpreter and simply import it as if it was a regular python module::

     >>> import helloworld